 Civil Unions vs. Marriage

-For these reasons, the distinctions between marriage and civil unions may still produce legal issues.
-The following civil unions vs. marriage comparison will help you understand these issues.
+The differences between marriage and civil unions may raise legal issues.
+The following article will help you understand the differences between these legal relationships.

 Civil Unions vs. Marriage: How They're the Same

-States that have civil unions generally extend to couples all of the same rights and responsibilities as married couples.
-Prior to Obergefell, many same-sex couples opted into civil unions, when marriage was not an option for accessing any of the kinds of resources marriages provided opposite-sex couples.
+Civil unions generally give couples the same rights and responsibilities as married couples.
+Before Obergefell, many same-sex couples entered into civil unions.
+Marriage was not an option like it was for opposite-sex couples.
+So, civil unions allowed these couples to access some of the benefits of marriage.

-All of that being said, many states have since stopped issuing civil unions in light of Obergefell.
-The main difference is that civil unions don't entitle partners to federal benefits, unless the union has automatically been converted to a marriage.
+Today, many states have since stopped issuing civil unions in light of Obergefell.
+The main difference is that civil unions don't entitle partners to federal benefits unless the union has been automatically converted to a marriage, which happened in some states.

-Civil unions bring with them the following benefits and/or legal protections:
+Civil unions bring with them the following benefits and legal protections:

-- Inheritance rights or the right to automatically inherit from your spouse after they die
+- Inheritance rights as a beneficiary of your spouse after they die

 - Bereavement leave to mourn for your spouse